sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 How to identify this set of self-contained metadata is a bit of a science and a bit of an art.
 You can try and select metadata that represents an app, or customization to an AppExchange app, or customizations to Sales Cloud or an Account object, or some set of metadata that represents a functional unit (e.g.: a library of apex classes).
 We know this is a challenging task.
 We plan to produce material to help in this.
 See this [blog](https://developer.salesforce.com/blogs/2018/02/getting-started-salesforce-dx-part-1-5.html) series that talks about DX and unlocked packages.

-**Step 2** - Push this metadata to a scratch org using source:push and validate that this is the metadata that you want to be part of a new package.
+**Step 2** - Push this metadata to a scratch org using `force:source:push` and validate that this is the metadata that you want to be part of a new package.
 If you are missing some metadata, go back to Step 1.

 **Step 3** - Create an unlocked package using this metadata (see [here](#hello-world) for how to create a package).
 Make sure this package has no namespace (supply the `--nonamespace` flag to the `force:package:create` command).
 See [here](#namespace) for more info about namespaces and packages.

 **Step 4** - Test the package in CI and UAT environments.
 If you encounter issues, you may have to go back to Step 1 and validate that you have the right set of metadata.
 Once the package has passed all CI runs and UAT on sandboxes, install the package in the production org.
-This installation does NOT deploy new metadata as what’s contained in the package is already present in the production org.
-But what this does is “migrate” the metadata from the unpackaged set to the package so that it is now part of the package in the production org.
+This installation does **not** deploy new metadata as what’s contained in the package is already present in the production org.
+But what this does is *migrate* the metadata from the unpackaged set to the package so that it is now part of the package in the production org.
 From this point forward, you can iterate over this metadata set using the package.

-These steps, along with the specification of dependencies among packages, can help in organizing all of the unpackaged metadata into a set of interdependent packages.
+These steps, along with the specification of dependencies among packages, can help in organizing the unpackaged metadata into a set of interdependent packages.

 ([Back to the Table of Contents](#toc))